MickHarrigan/uhdrtz-rust/docs/sdd/sdd.md

 Test

 ## System Hardware Architecture

 This section will cover all of the hardware used in the UHDRTZ system.
 It will also describe connectios between hardware components.

 ### 4K USB-C Camera

 The 4K USB-C Camera is a small, roughly 1.5" x 1.5" x 1" camera that connects to the Mini PC via a USB-C (male) to USB-A (male) cable.
 The camera is powered by the Mini PC and does not require any additional power.

 ### Mini PC

-The mini PC is
+The Mini PC is a small form factor personal computer with a capable gpu and cpu.
+It will be powered by a AC adapter and will be connected to a 4K projector via HDMI.
+The Mini PC will be running a Linux operating system and will be running the UHDRTZ application.
+The PC will be connected to the USB Camera via a USB-C to USB-A cable.
+It will also be connected to whatever monitor is chosen via a HDMI cable.
 ### Crank Housing

+The crank housing is an aluminum box that will hold the Arduino and Rotary Encoder.
+A small wheel is attatched to the outside of the housing via the rotary encoder.
+There are holes in the base plate and the bottom of the box to allow a Micro-USB cable to be threaded through.
 #### Arduino

+The Arduino is a standard Arduino NANO BLE (Bluetooth).
+It will send signal via Bluetooth to the Mini PC.
+It will be connected to the Rotary Encoder via a 4 1-pin cables.
+Refer to the Hardware Description section to see the connections.
+It will be powered by a Micro-USB cable.

 #### Rotary Encoder

+The Rotary Endocer will be a standar Arduino Kit rotary encoder.
+It will be connected and powered by the Arduino via 4 1 pin cables.
+Refer to the Hardware Description section to see the connections.

 ## System Software Architecture
 Test